mintrview/incident-tracker/README.md

 4. To run the application in production, run `npm run build`, then `npm run start` with the `NODE_ENV` environment variable set to `production`.

+**NOTE: It was observed that the vpic API was experiencing some latency issues.
+To enable mocks, set the `MOCKS` environment variable to `1`.**

 # Testing

 Unit tests can be run with: